 Call a function after running Engine.progress() in the main loop.
-Exceptions raised during the call will be logged at WARNING level but otherwise ignored.
+Exceptions raised during the call will be trigger_before_progress (func, args, kwargs)

 The function call will be triggered only once at the next run of the main loop; it will not be fired repeatedly at every re-run of the main loop.